Kendall Francois: Arrest

-On September 1, 1998, Francois brought a local drug addict named Christine Sala to his home.
-Francois pulled the car into the garage and demanded sex from her.
-After she told him no, he punched her in the face and held her by her throat.
-He then pulled her out of the car by her hair and demanded that she perform oral sex on him, repeatedly saying "I'll kill you, I'll kill you."
+On September 1, 1998, Francois brought a woman named Christine Sala to his home.
+After she refused his sexual demands, he repeatedly punched and choked her while threatening to kill her.

 Afterward, Sala convinced Francois to drive her back to Main Street, where he had picked her up.
 They got into his car and drove to a local Sunoco station, but just before pulling in, Sala jumped from the car and ran away.
-Detectives Skip Mannain and Bob McCready happened to be in the area, handing out flyers about the Catina Newmaster disappearance.
-Witness Deborah Lownsdale approached their unmarked police car, and told them that a woman, who was by then walking away, had said that she had just been assaulted.
-The detectives quickly located Sala, who confirmed the attack.
-She was brought into the police station where she filed a complaint against Francois.
+Detectives Skip Mannain and Bob McCready were in the area distributing flyers about Catina Newmaster's disappearance.
+A witness, Deborah Lownsdale, approached their unmarked police car and reported that a woman had been assaulted.
+The detectives located Sala, who confirmed the attack.
+She was brought to the police station, where she filed a complaint against Francois.

-Police returned to Francois' home that day to talk with him about his attack upon Sala.
-He agreed to go to the police department headquarters to discuss the report.
-Over the next few hours, Francois eventually made many admissions regarding the disappearance of the women.
+Police returned to Francois's home that day to speak with him about his attack on Sala.
+He agreed to go to police department headquarters to discuss the report.
+Over the next few hours, Francois made numerous admissions regarding the disappearance of the women.
 He was arrested and charged with a single count of murder in the death of Catina Newmaster.
-A search warrant was quickly drawn up and signed, and shortly after midnight a team of detectives, the district attorney, EMS crews, crime scene processors and police officers entered the Francois home at 99 Fulton Ave.
+A search warrant was obtained, and shortly afterward a team of detectives, the district attorney, EMS crews, crime scene processors and police officers entered the Francois home at 99 Fulton Avenue.

-Police reports indicate that the rooms and hallways of the house were filled with garbage, and the interior smelled putrid.
-Empty bottles, rotting food, piles of clothes, old newspapers and broken furniture were strewn everywhere.
-The cabinets, sinks and closets were also filled with junk.
-The stench was so overpowering that investigators had to put on anti-putrefaction masks before entering the property.
+Police reports described the interior of the house as filled with garbage, rotting food, and broken furniture.
+The odor was severe enough that investigators required anti-putrefaction masks to enter.

 One of the bodies discovered in the house was 34-year-old Audrey Pugliese, who had not been reported missing, bringing the confirmed death toll to eight.